 There are self injectable and certain other prescription drugs used for cancer treatment or treatment of cancer symptoms due to cancer treatment that are covered by this health plan only when these covered drugs are furnished by a covered pharmacy, even when a non-pharmacy health care provider administers the drug for you during a covered visit.
 For your coverage for these covered drugs, see "Prescription Drugs and Supplies."
 No benefits are provided for the cost of these drugs when the drug is furnished by a non-pharmacy health care provider.
-For a list of these drugs, you can call the Blue Cross and Blue Shield customer service office.
-Or, you can log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.
+For a list of these drugs, you can call the Blue Cross and Blue Shield web site at www.bluecrossma.org.